tarantool/doc/doc/reference/reference_sql/sql.rst

 .. _sql_alter_table_drop_constraint:

 For ``ALTER ...
-DROP CONSTRAINT``, it is only legal to drop a named constraint.
-(Tarantool generates the
-constraint names automatically if the user does not provide them.)
+DROP CONSTRAINT``, it is only legal to drop a named constraint, and Tarantool only looks for names of foreign-key constraints.
+(Tarantool generates the constraint names automatically if the user does not provide them.)
-To remove a unique constraint, use use either ``ALTER ...
-DROP CONSTRAINT`` or :ref:`DROP INDEX <sql_drop_index>`, which will drop the constraint as well.
+To remove a unique constraint, use use
+:ref:`DROP INDEX <sql_drop_index>`, which will drop the constraint as well.